Public Relations Program

-Students live in self-contained one or two bedroom apartments located in the central London district of Bloomsbury.
-Apartments consist of a fully equipped kitchen, shared bedrooms and bathrooms, and a living room.
+Students live in self-contained multi-bedroom apartments located in central London and a short commute/walk from the ACCENT Centre and the central University of Westminster campuses.
+Apartments consist of a fully equipped kitchen, shared bedrooms and bathrooms, and a common living/dining area.

 Students must have a minimum cumulative USC GPA of 3.0 and must study abroad in their second semester of Junior year.
 (Seniors must discuss this option with their academic advisor and International Programs staff.)
-Students must have completed JOUR 209 (formerly JOUR 202/203), JOUR 350 and 351A.
+Students must have completed JOUR 209 (formerly JOUR 202/203), JOUR 250 (formerly JOUR 350) and 351A.

 Financial aid and tuition remission may be applied.